ging/fiware-usage-control/README.md

  * Context of intellectual property protection, privacy protection, compliance with regulations and digital rights management

 This repo includes a set of components and operations for providing usage control capabilities over data coming from the Orion Context Broker, processed by a data streaming processing engine (Apache Flink) through the [FIWARE Cosmos Orion Flink Connector](https://github.com/ging/fiware-cosmos-orion-flink-connector).
-First, the architecture and scenario are presented, followed by the instructions and resources of how you can replicate use case presented.
+First, the architecture and scenario are presented, followed by the instructions and resources of how you can replicate the use case presented.

 ## Architecture